artsandmetaphysics/goodlifeodyssey/poems/inferni-summarium.md

 Self-killers turn into trees, who spout grunts and blood when snapped and someday will hang bodies.
-Nude squanderers flee, the prey of dog hunts.
+Nude squanderers flee, the prey of dog-hunts.

 A rain of fire justly rewards blasphemies in this circle of sand, cross'd only via tears